Fr 21.3.2025, 20:00-21:00, MDT

 YIELDING is a group work for two dancers and one electronic musician that together create a dreamscape for the audience to step into.
 The spectator is seated amongst the events , inside the space, surrounded by movement and surround sound that is visceral and intimate.
 The bodily expressions are magnified when the dancers are close enough that you sense them more than look at them as the sound vibrates through your body.

-Escarleth Romo Pozo performs and create dances.
-Born in Nicaragua, she has lived and danced in the UK, Belgium, Switzerland and is currently based between Stockholm and Copenhagen.
+Escarleth Romo Pozo performs and creates dances.
+Born in Nicaragua, she has lived, studied and danced in the UK, Belgium, Switzerland and is currently working in Scandinavia.
 Departing from metastable bodily states her work is a continuous revision of moments of resilience dealing with the elasticity between resistance and surrendering.
 She creates through states of loss and dissolution as recycled events placed in a circular sensation of time rather than a linear perception of history.
-She is particularly fascinated by the ever changing levels of resonance and dissonance of the intimate, the hidden and the invisible forces that bring us together or make us fall apart.
+Escarleth is particularly fascinated by the ever changing levels of resonance and dissonance of the intimate, the hidden and the invisible forces that bring us together or make us fall apart.

 Concept and choreography